kamuma03/nanochat_DGXSpark/README.md

 ![nanochat logo](dev/nanochat.png)

-> The best ChatGPT that $100 can buy.

 This repo is forked from the https://github.com/karpathy/nanochat The update mainly is to be able to train on the DGX Spark